KAYA-Instruments/Tests-and-API-samples/Python/case_3371/readme.md

-# Multiple time-synced GPIO triggers
+# Multiple Time-synced GPIO Triggers
+This test case outlines the process to test time-synced image acquisition using GPIO triggers on a frame grabber.
+To use this test case you will need a GPIO cable.

 ## Purpose
 Verify there are no drop frames while using GPIO triggers set up to receive time-synced frames from the cameras.
----

 ## Test Preparation

 Connect at least 2 cameras with Trigger Mode support.
 Connect GPIO cable to the frame grabber.

----
-# GPIO Trigger Test Procedure

-This document outlines the steps to verify GPIO-based triggering and frame acquisition functionality on a frame grabber.

----

-## Test Procedure

 ### Steps